InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/principles.md

 * To increase success of new hires.
 * To build actionable documentation.

-### Provide clear InnerSource principles
+### Which InnerSource principles will help to address these challenges?

 Once teams understand which problems InnerSource will help them address, the next step is to explain which principles help address these challenges.

 Based on basic open source development principles the following guidelines have been proven successful: